Interstellar Mapping and Acceleration Probe: Management

 This is the fifth mission in NASA's Solar Terrestrial Probes program.
 The Heliophysics Program Office at NASA's Goddard Space Flight Center in Greenbelt, Maryland, manages the STP program for the agency's Heliophysics Science Division in Washington, D.C.

 The mission's principal investigator is David J. McComas of Princeton University.
 The Johns Hopkins University's Applied Physics Laboratory in Laurel, Maryland, will provide project management.

 The mission is cost-capped at US$564 million, excluding cost for the launch on a SpaceX Falcon 9 launch vehicle from Cape Canaveral Space Launch Complex 40 (SLC-40) at Cape Canaveral Space Force Station (CCSFS) in Florida.
 As of April 2020, the preliminary total cost of the mission is estimated to be US$707.7 million to US$776.3 million.
+The spacecraft was loaded with 144 kg of hydrazine fuel on 18 August 2025 in preparation for its launch.

 Missions of Opportunity

-NASA plans on including an EELV Secondary Payload Adapter (ESPA) (Evolved expendable launch vehicle) Grande ring below the IMAP spacecraft, which will give the opportunity for 4 or 5 secondary payloads to ride along with the IMAP launch.
-Deployment of the secondary payloads will occur after IMAP deployment into a transfer orbit to the Earth-Sun L1 Lagrange point.
-Some of the slots may be used by other divisions in the Science Mission Directorate and some may be used by other government agencies.
-Two opportunities for slots were competed for the Heliophysics Science Division as part of the Third Stand Alone Missions of Opportunity Notice (SALMON-3) Program Element Appendix (PEA), with proposals for both due on 30 November 2018.
-Selection for Phase A studies should be announced in 2019.
+NASA included an EELV Secondary Payload Adapter (ESPA) (Evolved expendable launch vehicle) Grande ring below the IMAP spacecraft, which will gave the opportunity for multiple secondary payloads to ride along with the IMAP launch.
+Deployment of the secondary payloads would occur after IMAP deployment into a transfer orbit to the Earth-Sun L1 Lagrange point.
+Some of the slots could be used by other divisions in the Science Mission Directorate and some may be used by other government agencies.
+Two opportunities for slots were competed for the Heliophysics Science Division as part of the Third Stand Alone Missions of Opportunity Notice (SALMON-3) Program Element Appendix (PEA).
+NOAA's SWFO-L1 and NASA's Carruthers Geocorona Observatory were launched as rideshares together with IMAP on 24 September 2025.

-Science opportunity

-The Announcement of Opportunity for the 2018 Heliophysics Science Missions of Opportunity (MoO) included the option of proposing a Small Complete Mission (SCM) to utilize the IMAP ESPA Grande to launch a secondary payload.
-Up to two ports on the ESPA Grande ring may be allocated for Science MoOs.
-The payloads are designated as Class D as defined in NPR 8705.4.

-TechDemo opportunity

-The Announcement of Opportunity for the 2018 Heliophysics Technology Demonstration (TechDemo) Missions of Opportunity requested SCM proposals for spaceflight demonstration of innovative medium Technology Readiness Level (TRL) technologies that enable significant advances in NASA's Heliophysics Science Objectives and Goals.
-TechDemo investigations must be proposed for flight as a secondary payload with the IMAP mission.
-Up to two ports on the ESPA Grande ring may be allocated for TechDemo.
-The payloads are designated as Class D as defined in NPR 8705.4.
-Down-selection is targeted for the third quarter FY 2020.